apache/flink/docs/getting-started/tutorials/table_api.md

 #### Registering Tables

-Next, we register tables that we can use for the input and output of our application.
-The TableEnvironment maintains a catalog of tables that are registered by name.
-There are two types of tables, input tables and output tables.
-Input tables can be referenced in Table API and SQL queries and provide input data.
-Output tables can be used to emit the result of a Table API or SQL query to an external system.
-Tables can support batch queries, streaming queries, or both.
+Next, we register tables that we can use to connect to external systems for reading and writing both batch and streaming data.
+A table source provides access to data which is stored in external systems (such as a database, key-value store, message queue, or file system).
+A table sink emits a table to an external storage system.
+Depending on the type of source and sink, they support different formats such as CSV, JSON, Avro, or Parquet.

 {% highlight java %}
 tEnv.registerTableSource("transactions", new TransactionTableSource());
-tEnv.registerTableSink("stdout", new StdOutTableSink());
+tEnv.registerTableSink("spend_report", new SpendReportTableSink());
 {% endhighlight %}

-We register two tables, a `transactions` input table and a `stdout` output table.
+We register two tables, a `transactions` input table and a `spend_report` output table.
 The `transactions` table lets us read credit card transactions, which contain `accountId`'s, `timestamp`'s, and dollar `amount`'s.
-The `stdout` table writes the output of a job to standard out so we can easily see our results.
+The `spend_report` table writes the output of a job to standard output so we can easily see our results.
 Both tables support running batch and streaming applications.

 #### Registering A UDF